Insurance

 I am an In-network provider for the following insurance companies:

-United Health Care/United Behavioral Health, United Healthcare Student Resources, Medica, Bind, Surest, UMR, Blue Cross Blue Shield, Health Partners, Preferred One, Cigna, and UCare.
+United Health Care/United Behavioral Health, United Healthcare Student Resources, Medica, Bind, Surest, UMR, Blue Cross Blue Shield, Health Partners, and Aetna.

 Being an In-network provider means that I can bill your insurance for the services I provide to you.
 They will cover them based on the coverage outlined in your health insurance policy.
 This means you may have a Co-pay, Co-insurance, or a deductible that you’re responsible for paying.
 It is always important to check your coverage with your insurance company so you know what your costs will be.